-Call Jen at 587-386-0186 or email email@example.com to book an information session about engaging in open, supportive, non-judgmental conversations about alcohol use in pregnancy.
+Call Jen at 587-386-0186, Ext.
+1 or email firstname.lastname@example.org to book an information session about engaging in open, supportive, non-judgmental conversations about alcohol use in pregnancy.

 The Prairie Central FASD Association also offers information sessions on understanding FASD and the effects of alcohol use during pregnancy.

 There is a lot of misinformation out there about alcohol use and pregnancy and it’s time we discussed the facts.
 Let’s talk about alcohol use and pregnancy, let’s have the Prevention Conversation!